Raman alleges smear campaign against him | Sports-Games

 ''The time has come for you two accomplished former legends to salvage women's cricket falling which things could gather momentum in the wrong direction,'' he warned.

 ''I have some suggestions that might help in the improvement of women's cricket.
-I will be delighted to share those if you are interested,'' he winded off.
+I will be delighted to share those if you are interested,'' he signed off.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)